bugtrons/bugtrons-2/README.md

 The BUGTRONS 2.0, revamped version of [BUGTRONS](https://github.com/devstrons/bugtrons), is a student-run contest, organized with the collaboration of two tremendous tech-lead communities:-

-- [DEVSTRONS'](https://devstrons.bio.link/): Student-run Open source/ project-based, inclusive & diverse community intending to Learn, Code and Tron (grow).
+- [DEVSTRONS'](https://devstrons.bio.link/): Student-run Open source, inclusive & diverse community intending towards learning together and making opportunities.

 - [Learn With Community](https://learnwithcommunity.bio.link): A tech community, focusing on the best way to learn, learning together.